hyperledger-labs/private-data-objects/docs/host_install.md

 - Install SGX SSL
 - Install required build dependencies
 - Set up environment variables to configure the build
-- Build and install Sawtooth
+- Build and install CCF
 - Build the PDO package

 ## <a name="environment">Setup Build Environment</a>